Learning Technologies

 • All of our students have access to computers, laptops and iPads to aid in their learning.

-• Class sets of iPads in our Reception to Year 2 class rooms ensures that mobile technology can be used at all year levels to enhance learning.
+• Banks of iPads in our Reception to Year 2 class rooms ensures that mobile technology can be used at all year levels to enhance learning.

 • In Year 5-6 the laptop to student ratio is 1:1 ensuring that all students have access to laptops in every lesson if required.